 Infectious Diseases Fellowship

-The Division of Infectious Diseases' Fellowship Training Program in Infectious Diseases at the NewYork-Presbyterian Hospital/Weill Cornell Medical Center provides individualized training through faculty guidance, clinical rotations, mentored research, and didactic coursework.
-Our objective is to foster clinical and academic excellence.
+The goal of NewYork-Presbyterian Hospital/Weill Cornell Infectious Diseases Fellowship Training Program is the training of academic physician-scientists.
+The program provides individualized training through faculty guidance, clinical rotations, mentored research, and didactic coursework.
 Graduates of the program are highly qualified for the practice of infectious diseases, bench and clinical research, and for leadership roles in medicine.
-Our clinical fellows have uniformly received university academic faculty appointments and/or positions in state, federal, or international public health organizations, following certification by the ABIM.

-Rotations: Fellows see inpatients at three institutions: NewYork-Presbyterian Hospital/Weill Cornell Medical Center, the Hospital for Special Surgery (HSS) and Memorial Sloan-Kettering Cancer Center (MSKCC).
+Fellows see inpatients at three institutions: NewYork-Presbyterian Hospital-Weill Cornell, the Hospital for Special Surgery (HSS) and Memorial Sloan-Kettering Cancer Center (MSKCC).

-At NewYork-Presbyterian/Weill Cornell fellows are supervised by members of the Division of International Medicine and Infectious Diseases which has 34 full-time and 17 voluntary faculty members.
-The inclusion on the consult service of voluntary as well as academic faculty permits training in the intricacies of conducting private practice based patient care.
+At NewYork-Presbyterian/Weill Cornell, fellows rotate on our General ID consult service as well as the immunocompromised services (leukemia, lymphoma, solid organ and stem cell transplant).
+On average, the General ID consult service manages 80-90 inpatient consults per month.
+Fellows are supervised by members of the Division of Infectious Diseases which has more than 50 full-time, affiliated, voluntary and adjunct faculty.
 Pharm Ds with expertise in infectious diseases round daily with the consultation team and provide information and teaching regarding the appropriate use and monitoring of antimicrobials.
 In addition, medical students and residents are integrated into the team.

 MSKCC is located across the street from NewYork-Presbyterian/Weill Cornell and is a designated National Cancer Institute Comprehensive Cancer Center.
 The 775-bed private hospital specializes in oncologic evaluation and treatment.
-It provides a full range of services through departments which include neurology, pediatrics and gynecology and psychiatry and offers multiple treatment modalities including pharmacologic, surgical and radiation therapy as well as bone marrow transplant.
+It provides a full range of services through departments which include neurology, pediatrics, gynecology and psychiatry and offers multiple treatment modalities including pharmacologic, surgical and radiation therapy as well as bone marrow transplant.
 MSKCC affords the fellows an unusual opportunity to study infection in the immunocompromised host.
-The Infectious Disease Divisions of NewYork-Presbyterian/Weill Cornell and MSKCC are independent but have a close affilitiation.
+The Infectious Disease Divisions of NewYork-Presbyterian/Weill Cornell and MSKCC are independent but have a close affiliation.
 MSKCC fellows rotate on the NewYork-Presbyterian/Weill Cornell in-patient service in a reciprocal fashion and attendings at MSKCC have faculty appointments at Weill Cornell Medical College.
 A combined TransYork NewYork-Presbyterian/MSKCC Infectious Disease clinical case conference is held once per month.
 The combined areas of expertise of the NewYork-Presbyterian/Weill Cornell, HSS and MSKCC and location in a major urban center provide a rich clinical experience which ensures that fellows see the full spectrum of infectious diseases.
-Inpatient rotations at these institutions are primarily confined to the first year.

 Subspecialty elective-rotations (2 - 4 weeks) are available on the clinical in-patient service.
 These rotations provide fellows with more intense and dedicated exposure to specific types of infections that occur on the general consult service.
 The rotations are staffed by senior clinicians with specific clinical expertise/research interests in the area.
 Current electives include: